 LONG LENGTH (148WB)

 Ford, Mercedes, or Ram: regardless of makes and brands, repair and maintenance is inevitable in the long run.
-Sure, you might get a free espresso at the Mercedes dealer, but Ford dealers are all over the map (dealer locator), are way cheaper, and parts availability is VERY good.
-Knowing we live full time in our van and travel a lot to remote places, that’s a MASSIVE reason to go for the Ford Transit instead of the Mercedes Sprinter!
+Sure, you might get a free espresso at the Mercedes dealer, but Ford dealers are all over the map (dealer locator), are way cheaper, and have VERY good parts availability.
+That’s one of the main reason to go for the Ford Transit in our opinion.

 WHAT WE LIKE